docomoinnovations/cloud_orchestrator/README.md

 # Cloud Orchestrator

-Cloud Orchestrator is a distribution for cloud administrators and operators.
+[Cloud Orchestrator](https://cloud.airgap.host) is a Drupal cloud management distribution tailored for cloud administrators and operators.

-This distribution can manage resources from cloud providers such as AWS EC2, Kubernetes and OpenStack.
+The distribution manages resources in public and private clouds.
+Version 4.x includes support for Amazon EC2 and Amazon VPC/Networking, Kubernetes, OpenStack, and Terraform.

-Out of the box, the distribution provides management for AWS EC2, Kubernetes(8.x-2.0), OpenStack(8.x-2.0), AWS VPC/Networking and granular user permissions.
+Distribution features include AWS and K8s dashboards, granular user permissions and unused resource notifications.

 Cloud Orchestrator's core functionality is built using the [Cloud module](https://www.drupal.org/project/cloud).